kyelewis/hello-wasm-with-c/README.md

-# Hello, WASM with C
+# WASM Terminal

+A WASM package written in C that draws a terminal and outputs it to a canvas.